openebs/zfs-localpv/docs/developer-setup.md

 Before starting, ensure you have installed all the dependencies.
 If you're using [nix], then simply enter the [nix-shell] which will setup a shell with all required packages:

+NOTE: If you're using zsh plugin in nix-shell, make sure your zshrc configurations don't override the Go envs set by the nix-shell.

 ```sh
 $ nix-shell
 go: downloading ....